Holiday get-togethers have long been a source of stress, thanks to differing opinions or longstanding conflicts.

 Boundaries are not an ultimatum for someone else.
 Instead, they are rules that you commit to for yourself in certain situations or with certain people, Hardin says.

-In general, Hardin recommends being extra gentle and compassionate with family members this year, because everyone is experiencing the prolonged stress of the pandemic.
+In general, Hardin emphasizes being extra gentle and compassionate with family members, as the holidays can be stressful for everyone.
 “We should all give each other a little bit of grace,” she says.

 If a conversation with a relative takes a turn for the worse